bac2qh/ippp_Final_Project/README.md

 merged dataframe for crime_type_reg.
 Binbin you should be able to start doing whatever you want at this point.

 I will also start looking at geopandas right now.

+#### Xin 11/29 22:28

+The plotting works are in Crime_Type_plot.ipynb.
+Currently working on plotting primary_types in different community_area

+#### Xin 11/29 23:10
+Got the interactive map for total crime rate. will be working on primary_types tomorrow.

 # Thanks